ryanpf/linux_rocksmith/guides/setup/deb-non-pipewire.md

 # JACK to ASIO on Debian-based distros

-Last tested on Debian Sid.
+Last tested on Debian Bookworm.

 ## Table of contents